A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 The Cup and Saucer Trail, Manitoulin Island

-Manitoulin Island is the largest island on the Great Lakes, with a mix of limestone geology and rolling pastoral hills that are reminiscent of the Bruce Peninsula — without the crowds.
+Manitoulin Island is the largest island on the Great Lakes, with a mix of limestone geology and rolling pastoral hills that are reminiscent of the Bruce Peninsula—without the crowds.
+The Cup and Saucer Trail showcases Manitoulin’s geological kinship to the Niagara Escarpment and is easily one of Ontario’s best hikes for its diversity of terrain.

-- Visit Wikwemikong First Nation for an authentic Indigenous experience, including guided cultural tours and accommodations
+• Visit Wikwemikong First Nation for an authentic Indigenous experience, including guided cultural tours and accommodations.

-- Manitoulin Brewing Company has a patio and food truck on the water in Little Current
+• Manitoulin Brewing Company has a patio and food truck on the water in Little Current.

 Hikes in Sudbury, the “City of Lakes”

-For a community with the moniker “City of Lakes”, it makes sense that the best Sudbury hiking trails provide plenty of exposure to freshwater.
+For a community with the moniker “City of Lakes,” it makes sense that the best Sudbury hiking trails provide plenty of exposure to freshwater.

-Minutes from downtown, the Lake Laurentian Conservation Area protects a large area of boreal forest, rock outcroppings, lakes and wetlands, and is laced with over 35 kilometres of hiking and mountain biking trails.
-The 10-kilometre-long Lake Laurentian loop gives the best perspective on the area for those with the time and fitness level to tackle this challenging, half-day hike.
+The 10-kilometre-long Lake Laurentian Loop gives the best perspective on the area for those with the time and fitness level to tackle this challenging, half-day hike.
 There’s free parking at the P1 Access Point, just past Laurentian University on South Bay Road.

 More Sudbury adventures: